 Q I was wondering how I go about getting credit for a summer internship, or if Middlebury gives credit for summer internships?

 Middlebury does not award credit for summer internships.

 The Registrar’s Office at Middlebury College does not participate in the Common Application transcript service.
-Middlebury students who use the Common Application should direct the request for the Registrar Report to their Student Life Dean and should follow the standard transcript ordering process.
+Middlebury students who use the Common Application should direct the request for the Registrar Report to their Class Dean and should follow the standard transcript ordering process.
 Middlebury does not electronically submit transcripts to the Common Application.